Birth & Death Among Us

 People say they can’t talk about topics like euthanasia, non-gendered birth language, big Pharma, free birthing, social media’s impact, the proliferation of birth imagery, and the booming birth and death industries.

-We will meet and contend with the gods of birth and death.
+We ask you to wonder about the relationship between these two, and to consider what it might mean to meet and contend with the gods of birth and death.

 - Stephen Jenkinson